mozilla-services/socorro/docs/service/stage_submitter.rst

 Running in a local dev environment
 ==================================

-To run the stage submitter and fake collector, do:
+To run the stage submitter and fake collector, first start up socorro, then do:

 ::